CleverRaven/Cataclysm-DDA/data/mods/Megafauna/readme.md

 - all domesticated animals (cows, pigs, goats, chicken, horses, cats, dogs) [done]
 - introduced species (wild boars) [done]
-- overlapping mutant variants (e.g, dire wolf) [done]
+- overlapping mutant variants (e.g, dire wolf) [done] Add to monstergroups to initiate spawns [done]

+---> this should now offer basic functionality

 Add new monsters to monster groups/implement spawn:
 - tweak spawn rates
 - consider if spawns should occour in specific types of region (meaning, costum moster groups apart from "forest")
+- extra: make "family" monstergroups that spawn adults and juveniles together in the appropriate season

 *tests and tweaks*